ImagineSocial/Imagine-iOS/README.md

 # Imagine-iOS
 The iOS-App in all its glory!

 Currently, the iOS version is the prototype of the Imagine Network.
-We have all the basic network functionalities, like an endless feed, chat,comments & post interactions.
+We have all the basic network functionalities, like an endless feed, extended communities, comments & post interactions.
 The UI is modern and stylish and the performance is very stable.
 You can find the app in the AppStore: https://apps.apple.com/de/app/imagine/id1480679038

+The code base needs project wide improvement.
+Most ViewControllers are created via Storyboard, which is very bad for collaboration and clarity.
+The first VCs are already programmatically created, but there is still a lot missing.
+Also the code quality varies a lot.
+In the last commits, a lot has already been refactored, but due to the large scale, a lot can still be improved and simplified.

 # The Network:
 Imagine tries to be a social and entertaining place that encourages a change.
 A lot of open source and decentralized networks have tried it, so will we.
 We do not only focus on the serious parts, but try to find a responsible and fun way to get a new network.